 The good news is, you no longer need to remortgage your house to get into the semi-modular game.
 As you’ll see from our round-up, there are plenty of great hardware synths available for all price points; from budget desktop modules to expansive keyboards and sequencer-equipped beasts!

 Whether you want analogue authenticity, something unique and esoteric, or a modern cutting-edge synth, there’s options out there to cover all bases, with loads of scope to expand things by patching in external gear or Eurorack modules.
-So what’s the best semi-modular out the in 2018?
+So what’s the best semi-modular out there right now?
 Read on to find out...